21 Days In The Bush – Alone

 What our leaders did not realize, was that the NVA had figured out that our pilots liked these Bomb craters for LZ’s.

 …and this one, because it was on top of the mountain, was one of the few around that could have been used for that.
-So they had set a very good ambush by building a camouflaged watch tower on the bomb crater’s edge.
+So, they had set a very good ambush by building a camouflaged watch tower on the bomb crater’s edge.
 They used the broken off trees left from the B-52 bomb for the legs and had covered the roof with the same clay and mud as the crater.
-From the air it was invisible, everything look natural.
+From the air it was invisible, everything looks natural.
 That is the situation our pilot run into when he dropped our Slick into that bombed out clearing.
 The pilot had just rocked the aircraft around setting the left skid on the inside crater edge, I jumped off, and my friend Cuong, we sit together, was about to follow me, when the NVA gunners hidden in the tower opened fire on the chopper.
 I am on the ground; I hear the AK-47s firing and the noise from the helicopter get louder as our pilot immediately pulled pitch.
 I looked up, I could see that somehow, my friend was still hanging there on the skid with blood pumping out of his mouth.
 I can’t tell you how come he didn’t fall out.
 You know, at that moment, I don’t have time to study something like that.
 Our Slick is climbing away and the gun-ships roll in to do a job on the enemy shooters.
 (This is the last time I see my friend.)

 I have to get out of there as fast as I can.
 I have to take care of myself and the pilot takes care of his business.
 Because I am dressed just like the enemy, if the gun-ships see me, they will shoot at me too, so I run, tumble, fall, slide, any way that I can, to get down the side of the crater and the hill into the valley to get away from their mini-guns.
 When I get down into the trees and bush at the bottom, I find a good place to hide and stay there.
 I expect at any time for the communists to be out looking for me.
 Because they on the other side of the bomb crater and I know that they see me already on the ground.
 I can hear the gun-ships up there tearing the place up for some time even after I find a place to hide.
 Boy!
 They really do a job on them!
 I never go back and check because I’m not sure what else may be there, maybe another check-point tower on the hill across?
 The way things are for me, I have no mission now, except to save myself for when my leaders can find me and pull me out.